Skip to main content

 CWD in Tennessee

 Deer carcass transportation and wildlife feeding restrictions apply to the CWD Management Zone.
-Therefore, if a new county becomes positive (based on CWD test results) these restrictions will automatically apply.
+If a contiguous county becomes positive (based on CWD test results) these restrictions will automatically apply.
 Visit www.cwdintennessee.com for the most up-to-date map of the CWD Management Zone.
 All other regulations (e.g., deer hunting unit, season dates, bag limits, etc.) remain the same unless changed by TFWC.

 Carcass Transport Restrictions